scott-mescudi/stegano/README.md

 }
 ```

-> **Disclaimer:** Ensure that the bit depth, compression settings, and other parameters used during embedding are known, as incorrect settings may result in corrupted or irretrievable data.

----

-### **3. Embed Data Without Compression**
+### 3. Embed Data Without Compression

-This method embeds data without the use of automatic compression.
+Embed data into an image without using any compression.

 ```go
 func main() {